-Mind regularly consults with people with lived experience – both nationally and locally – to help develop long-term strategy, as well as in the development of services, projects and campaigns on a day-to-day basis.
+Mind regularly consults with people with lived experience – both nationally and locally – to help develop long-term strategy and services, projects, and campaigns.

-At Mind we encourage people with lived experience to become Trustees of the organisation, there are a number of seats on the Board that only our members can be nominated for.
-This ensures the organisation is guided by lived experience at the highest and most strategic level.
-Sarah Rae, a Mind member and Trustee writes about her experience of sitting on Mind's Board, you can read about her experiences here.
+At Mind, we encourage people with lived experience to become Trustees of the organisation.
+There are seats on the Board reserved especially for them, ensuring lived experience guides us at the highest and most strategic level.
+Sarah Rae, a Mind member and Trustee, has written about her experience of sitting on Mind's Board.
+You can read about her experiences here.